• Home

 We then looked at the best Power BI visualization types and Power BI visualization examples.
 These include area charts, doughnut charts, gauge charts, and treemaps.

-Sankey diagrams are also another type of data visualization that you can create with PBI.
+Sankey diagrams are another type of data visualization that you can create with PBI.
 We used Sankey charts to demonstrate how you would create a PBI visualization, step by step.

 We also answered some FAQs related to PBI visualizations.